Skip to main content

 6-9.
 Payments of Monthly Invoices

 b.
 The A/OPC will monitor account certifications and may suspend any account that is not certified within 5 business days.
 If the A/OPC suspends an account, once the account is certified, the A/OPC may reinstate the account.
 If the bank suspends an account, once the account is certified and paid, the account is automatically reinstated.
-The request to reinstate a suspended account due to non-certification, must include an explanation of the delay in certification and a plan to avoid future delays.
+The request to reinstate a suspended account due to non- certification, must include an explanation of the delay in certification and a plan to avoid future delays.
 If the account has been suspended for late certification more than once, any request to reinstate the account must come from the activity responsible for the account.

-c.
+d.
 Cardholder Statement Reconciliation and Certification.
+The Army certifies invoices for payment after all purchased items have been confirmed.
+This procedure is called “Confirm and Pay.”
+Any transactions that cannot be reconciled and approved for payment, will not be approved in the bank’s EAS by the BO.
+ANG and certain other Army accounts supporting the Air Force certify invoices for payment following the “Pay and Confirm” model.
 Cardholders must match and approve transactions throughout the month to ensure accuracy and identify and resolve any funding errors.
 If a charged amount is incorrect, the CH must contact the vendor to resolve the discrepancy and may dispute the transaction, if necessary.
 Cardholders must also upload transaction documentation throughout the month to ensure BO visibility of purchase information.
 If the statement is correct at the end of the billing cycle, the CH must approve the statement within three business days of the billing cycle end date.
 For Army agencies that do not utilize the bank's EAS for monthly certification, per the DoD FMR, Vol 10 Chapter 23, Figure 23-2, the CH must complete a monthly certification statement as part of their reconciliation process.

 6-10.
 Disputes, Defective Items and Fraudulent Transactions